keithito/tacotron/README.md

 1. Install Python 3.

 2. Install the latest version of [TensorFlow](https://www.tensorflow.org/install/) for your platform.
 For better performance, install with GPU support if it's available.
-This code works with TensorFlow 1.3 or 1.4.
+This code works with TensorFlow 1.3 and later.

 3. Install requirements:
    ```